fraszczakszymon/ad-engine/README.md

 * `@wikia/ad-engine/dist/ad-bidders` - **Prebid.js** and **A9** integrations (requires: `@wikia/ad-engine`)
 * `@wikia/ad-engine/dist/ad-products` - all FANDOM ad products like **Universal Ad Package** (requires: `@wikia/ad-engine`)
 * `@wikia/ad-engine/dist/ad-services` - integrations with external services, i.e. **Bill the Lizard** (requires: `@wikia/ad-engine`)

+### Tree Shakeable version

+When using this version import everything from `@wikia/ad-engine`.
+Dead code should be eliminated during webpack compilation.

+It is the one in `dist/index.es5.js`.
+It is compiled to es5 without polyfills and lodash plugin.
+To compile it in your desired application import `getAdEngineLoader` from `configs/webpack-app.config.js` and add to your webpack loaders array.

 ## Context description